rgasc/youtube-viewer/README.md

 ## youtube-viewer

 A lightweight application for searching and playing videos from YouTube.
-Forked by rgasc with the purpose of adding a local playlist functionality.

 ### youtube-viewer